article banner

 • There are no exemptions for preparing the transfer pricing documentation, regardless size of the company or volume or transactions.

-• There are exemptions for submitting the TP informative return F-982, if the transactions conducted with related parties does not exceed the amount of US $571,429 individually or jointly.
+• There are exemptions for submitting the TP informative return F-982, if the transactions conducted with related parties does not exceed the amount of US $571,429 in a year.

 For further information on transfer pricing in El Salvador please contact: